Office of Communications

 If you wish to distribute fliers to one or more schools or post your flier on ACPS Express please follow the protocols set out by the superintendent.
 All fliers need to be submitted electronically before they can be considered for distribution as a paper flier in schools.

 The Office of Communications oversees K policies regarding the media, the distribution of information and visitors to schools.
 View a full list of K policies.

 ACPS Staff Communication Needs

 Empower, Coach, Train: The Office of Communications provides ACPS staff with support and training to make school and division communications more efficient and timely.

 Empower: Giving district staff the permission and access to communicate directly to their audiences

 Train: Providing staff with training on communications tools, an overview of district policies to follow, and guidelines and standards for communicating effectively and consistently

 Coach: Offering continuing support for improving communications, including technical tips and content ideas

 - ACPS Insider - Weekly newsletter for teachers and staff.
-All staff automatically receive this each Monday at 5 a.m. unless they unsubscribe
+All staff automatically receive this once a week unless they unsubscribe

 School PR Liaison Program